jaywick/blog-xyz/README.md

 With `mongod` running, run

-    node entry.js
+    forever start entry.js

-Or in vscode simply click <kbd>F5</kbd> to debug using Node.
+Or to debug vscode simply click <kbd>F5</kbd> to launch Node and attach to process.

+Stop the forever script using

+    forever stop entry.js

 # License